Maple Bacon Ice-CreamWiltshire Bacon Co

-A frozen treat like no other, this unique use of our smoked bacon is ideal as a dessert with a difference this summer.
-Maple syrup and bacon are a popular combination of flavours so this recipe will guide you through creating maple ice cream and a brittle bacon to churn into it.
+Maple Bacon Ice-Cream is a frozen treat like no other.
+This unique use of our smoked bacon is ideal as a dessert with a difference this summer.
+Maple syrup and bacon are a popular combination of flavours so this recipe will guide you through creating maple ice cream with brittle bacon to churn into it.

 You’ll need an ice cream maker to make around a litre of bacon ice cream with this recipe.
 The bacon mixture will produce enough for multiple batches of ice cream.